codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/rfp-recommendations/index.md

 The RFP also shows no emphasis toward user research in general, and hardly any expectation that a successful bidder validate the requirements set by the State.
 This approach is unlikely to lead to an effective system.

-Governments should:
+You should:

-* make sure that there is user research capability in the government service team and on the vendor’s team;
+* make sure that there is user research capability in the government service team and on the vendor’s team
-* make clear that the beginning phase of a project includes a discovery process to understand and validate the needs of users;
+* make clear that the beginning phase of a project includes a discovery process to understand and validate the needs of users
-* require that the vendor work with the  service team to use qualitative and quantitative user research techniques;
+* require that the vendor work with the  service team to use qualitative and quantitative user research techniques
-* require frequent and regular testing of software with real users during any development phases;
+* require frequent and regular testing of software with real users during any development phases
 * structure other development phases to account for changes that need to be made because of user research and testing
+* require that user research is used to make the service simple and intuitive so that users succeed at their tasks first time

 ## 3. Allow in-house, custom or commissioned options